galaxyv1/galaxyv1/README.md

 # Hi there! 👋

-I am an 6 grader student, and I like to do coding on Github (Gitee is too busy).
+I am an 6 grader student, and I like to do coding on Github.

 Learing [Scratch](https://aerfaying.com/Users/1136872), Python, HTML/CSS and JavaScript.